pangeacyber/pangea-python/examples/redact/README.md

 poetry install
 ```

-Set up environment variables `PANGEA_REDACT_TOKEN` and `PANGEA_DOMAIN` with your project token configured on Pangea User Console (token should have access to Redact service) and with your pangea domain.
+Set up environment variables ([Instructions](https://pangea.cloud/docs/getting-started/integrate/#set-environment-variables)) `PANGEA_REDACT_TOKEN` and `PANGEA_DOMAIN` with your project token configured on Pangea User Console (token should have access to Redact service [Instructions](https://pangea.cloud/docs/getting-started/configure-services/#configure-a-pangea-service)) and with your pangea domain.

 You'll need to set up and enable some rulesets in Redact service config.

 ## Run